1UPNuke/twemoji-smiley/README.md

 I will be deliberately ignoring the [Unicode 13.0 spec](https://unicode.org/versions/Unicode13.0.0/) and the [Emoji 13.0 spec](https://www.unicode.org/reports/tr51/tr51-18.html) to achieve this effect.

+Current count of removed emojis: 1711 (and counting!)

 ## API

 Following are all the methods exposed in the `twemoji` namespace.